Contemporary Art, Furniture & Craft Gallery

 Petter Southall Treble Zero Chair and Small Screen Desk in solid oak, steam bent curves.[/caption]

 Regular and varied live evening events with dinners are on hold at the present time.
 The venue is also usually available for catered private parties, weddings and celebrations.
-Evening events have all been postponed for the present.
+Evening events are limited to artists and literary talks for the moment.

 What the press say…